JRakau/project_bonsai/README.md

 ### Responsiveness

-All pages were tested to ensure responsiveness on screen sizes from 320px and upwards as defined in [WCAG 2.1 Reflow criteria for responsive design](https://www.w3.org/WAI/WCAG21/Understanding/reflow.html) on Chrome, Edge, Firefox and Opera browsers.
+All pages were tested to ensure responsiveness on screen sizes from 320px and upwards as defined in [WCAG 2.1 Reflow criteria for responsive design](https://www.w3.org/WAI/WCAG21/Understanding/reflow.html) on Chrome, Edge, Firefox, Opera, and Safari browsers.

 Steps to test:

 1. Open browser and navigate to [Bonsai Project](https://jrakau.github.io/project_bonsai/index.html)
-2. .....
+2. Click on Bonsai
-3. .....
+3. Load page
-4. ...
-5. ....

 Expected:

+Load a xxx.html page properly

 Actual:

+Load a xxx.html page properly without any issues

 ### Accessibility

-[Wave Accessibility](https://wave.webaim.org/) tool was used throughout development and for final testing of the deployed website to check for any aid accessibility testing.
+Developer tools from Chrome was used throughout development and for final testing of the deployed website to check for any aid accessibility testing.
+Using diferents screen sizes and device simulator

-### Lighthouse Testing
+### Pages Testing

 ![Home screen](https://jrakau.github.io/project_bonsai/docs/testing/index_screen.png)